Protests accompany Sona amid heavy rains

 The protesters began their march around 3 p.m. but were stopped by police outside Diliman Doctors Hospital on Commonwealth Avenue.

-Being lawmakers, the Makabayan bloc members were allowed in the halls of the Batasang Pambansa complex, even as they were dressed in their protest attire.
+Being lawmakers, the Makabayan bloc members were allowed in the halls of the Batasang Pambansa complex, even as they were dressed in protest attire.

 Manuel’s barong design depicts a future as envisioned by the Filipino youth.
 “This symbolizes the hope of the new generation to graduate from the social ills dragging the country to further crisis and even outright war,” said a statement by Kabataan.

-Brosas wore a gown designed and donated by Francis Yu which bore an artwork by artist-activist Michael Joselo Villanueva calling for the demilitarization of the West Philippine Sea.
+Brosas wore a gown designed and donated by Francis Yu, which bore an artwork by artist-activist Michael Joselo Villanueva calling for the demilitarization of the West Philippine Sea.

 “It’s not a fashion statement but a clear message on the real status of our nation, and what we should do about it,” she said.